percona/postgres/contrib/pg_tde/documentation/docs/test.md

     The function returns `t` if the table is encrypted and `f` - if not.

-3. Rotate the principal key when needed, see [Principal key management](functions.md#principal-key-management))
+3. (Optional) Rotate the principal key.

+To re-encrypt the data using a new key, see [Principal key management](functions.md#principal-key-management)

 ## Encrypt existing table